KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 During this analysis I have found open ports, running services, OS version and other technical information about the camera.
 After that I tested camera control capabilities within a control panel in a web browser.
 Later communication with cloud servers and services was analyzed.
 Lastly, the security and encryption/obfuscation of sent data was checked.

-# Further work

-Below I will provide a list of the things that I plan to further accomplish with the security testing of Besder camera:
-1. Intercept encrypted SSL traffic between IP camera (port 34567) and virtual machine.
-2. Impersonate the IP camera and download the camera's firmware from cloud service provider.
-3. Use special tools to analyze the downloaded firmware and try to reverse engineer the code.
-4. Inspect the code for potential security risks.
-5. Verify if the found security risks have valid cyber attack vectors.
-6. Provide a possible solution to mitigate the proven security risks if there are any.